Find Oklahoma’s Sonography Programs in 2023

 Diagnostic medical sonographers, also known as ultrasound technicians, play a vital role in the healthcare of their patients.
 While most people tend to think of ultrasound in terms of pregnancy, its use is far more widespread.
 Using sophisticated equipment, sonographers capture images of the internal organs, muscles, joint, and vascular systems of their patients.
 Physicians then use those images in order to prevent, diagnose, and treat disease.

-Sonography is becoming increasingly popular because of the potential for a good salary, the relatively short education and training period, and the fact that job availability is expected to increase by 13% by 2028 in Oklahoma (O*Net).
+Sonography is becoming increasingly popular because of the potential for a good salary, the relatively short education and training period, and double digit job growth.
 We will go into each of these topics later, as well as connect you with accredited ultrasound technician schools where you can receive the education you need to become a sonographer.

 Connect with Educational Programs near You